 Mr Kuan holds a Master Degree in International Accounting.
-He is a Fellow of CPA Australia and an Associate of The Chartered Governance Institute (formerly ICSA) in the UK and The Hong Kong Chartered Governance Institute (formerly HKICS).
+He is a Fellow of CPA Australia and an Associate of The Chartered Governance Institute UK & Ireland (formerly ICSA) and The Hong Kong Chartered Governance Institute (formerly HKICS).
 Mr Kuan has extensive experience in accounting, corporate finance and company secretarial areas.
 He is currently a Director and Company Secretary of ASF Group Limited, a substantial shareholder of the Company.
 Prior to joining ASF, he was company secretary for a number of diverse Hong Kong listed companies.